Neo-Studios/minimal-apps-minimal-chef/SECURITY.md

 4. **Data Privacy**:
    - User data is stored in Firebase Firestore
-   - Images stored in Firebase Storage
+   - Image URLs can be stored as external links (no Firebase Storage used)
    - Review Firebase privacy settings

 ## Known Security Considerations